 In this section, we dig deeper into the complexities of the VAD process by analyzing relevant literature.
 The diagram presented in Figure \ref{fig:anomaly formulation.png} acts as a guide for navigating VAD research in the subsequent sections, where we explore the challenges associated with the VAD problem.
 Commencing with an array of diverse datasets, we traverse through various feature extraction techniques utilized to extract spatial, temporal, spatiotemporal, or textual features, leveraging vision language models.

-Our exploration begins with the utilization of diverse datasets and a spectrum of feature extraction techniques, encompassing CNN, 3D CNN, Autoencoders, GANs, LSTMs, Transformers, vision language features, and Hybrid feature extractors.
+Our exploration begins with the utilization of diverse datasets and a spectrum of feature extraction techniques.
 These methodologies are applied to extract spatial, temporal, spatiotemporal, and textual features.
-Additionally, the section will address various learning approaches, including supervised, self-supervised, and reconstruction-based strategies, which often fall within the realm of unsupervised or one-class classification methods, alongside weakly supervised and predictive models.
-We will also examine into aspects such as loss functions, regularization methods, and anomaly score computation.
-Our objective is to provide a comprehensive analysis of these challenges and review the solutions proposed by researchers in this field.

 Furthermore, our exploration will encompass various learning and supervision strategies, including supervised methods, self-supervised techniques, and unsupervised techniques (often classified as reconstruction-based or one-class classification approaches), alongside weakly supervised and prediction methods.
 Additionally, we will illuminate the significance of loss functions, regularization techniques, and anomaly score computation.
 Evaluation protocols for models are discussed in section \ref{evaluation}.
 In the upcoming sections, we will explore these challenges further, examining the ways they have been approached.